SolarArbiter/SolarArbiter.github.io/usecases.md

 <br>
 In most cases, the original forecast interval is retained, (e.g., 15-minutes in Figure 2) or intervals are combined to a longer interval (e.g., 15-minute values averaged to hourly values).

 The *issue time of day* attribute describes the time of day at which a forecast is issued.
 For example, a user may require a day ahead forecast to be issued by 16:00 each day.
 As shown in Figures 1 and 2, a forecast evaluation time series is often constructed of forecast runs that are issued multiple times within a single day.
 In this case, the *issue time of day* describes the first time of day that the forecast is issued.
 Subsequent issue times are uniquely determined by the first issue time and the *run length / issue frequency*.
 This approach allows users to succinctly describe both intraday and longer forecast applications using a common set of attributes.
-See Forecast Evaluation Time Series attributes for more examples.
+See [Forecast evaluation time series attributes](#forecastattrs) for more examples.

 For most use cases ([1.A](#uc1A)-[1.E](#uc1E)), the Solar Forecast Arbiter expects forecast providers to upload a *forecast evaluation time series*.
-For the Forecast Trial use case ([1.F](#uc1F)), the Solar Forecast Arbiter expects forecast providers to regularly upload a _forecast runs_ that the Solar Forecast Arbiter can concatenate into a *forecast evaluation time series*.
+For the Forecast Trial use case ([1.F](#uc1F)), the Solar Forecast Arbiter expects forecast providers to regularly upload a _forecast run_ that the Solar Forecast Arbiter can append to a *forecast evaluation time series*.
 For some forecast trials, the Solar Forecast Arbiter will allow the upload of a forecast run that is longer than the *run length / issue frequency* attribute.
 This behavior is analogous to a forecast user falling back on an older forecast if a new forecast is not submitted on time.
 Some applications may not support this flexibility (e.g. a market with strict data formats) and therefore the Solar Forecast Arbiter will reject forecast runs that are longer than *run length / issue frequency*.
 The setting is determined before the trial starts.

 A stretch goal is to support the use case of uploading and analyzing multiple forecast runs, optionally with the same valid times ([1.G](#uc1G)).
 For example, the user could upload a new 24-hour length forecast that is issued each hour of the day.
 Later, the user could then use the framework to merge the forecast runs into a 0-, 1-, or 2-hour ahead forecast for evaluation.
 Figure 3 shows three forecasts runs (green) merged into two different evaluation forecasts (blue, red).